Operation Engage Kansas City

 Parent UP KC: Parent UP KC is local resource that gives parents information about drugs use among youth.
 It has great tools for parents and talking points for when you are ready to talk to kids about drugs.

 Get Smart About Drugs: This is a resource for parents, educators and caregivers.
 This website also provides a range of DEA publications, available in both English and Spanish.

 SAMHSA: “Talk.
 They Hear You.” is a free mobile app that helps you prepare for one of the most important conversations you may ever have with your children about underage drinking and drug use.
 The app provides parents and caregivers of children and teens ages 9 to 15 with the tools and information they need to start talking with their children early about the dangers of alcohol and drugs.

 For more info: https://www.youtube.com/watch?v=JL2XMiOO0Fg

-Hidden in Plain View: Visit this interactive, virtual bedroom.
-Can you see the signs of drug use? http://hipv.addictionisreal.org/ Addiction is Real offers a parent toolkit for how to start a conversation about substance use with your children.
+Addiction is Real: View a parent toolkit to learn how to start a conversation about substance use with your children.

 Dead on Arrival: Counterfeit pills with fentanyl are deadly.
 This film by VOID (Victims of Illicit Drugs) is an eye-opening story from the families who have lost a loved one.
 There versions in both English and Spanish.